Evaluating your municipality for potential sources of PFAS is a great place to start assessing a potential PFAS problem.

 AFFF is also used regularly to fight municipal fires involving flammable liquids.
 Although there are fluorine-free foams (FFF) available, they are slowly being phased in, and not all FFF are free from PFAS.
 Pace® can test both your legacy AFFF and newer stocks of FFF to determine how much and which PFAS they contain.

-Storm sewers, industrial discharge, landfill leachate, and other non-potable liquids that can contain PFAS are often sent to the municipal wastewater treatment facility for processing.
+Storm sewers, industrial discharge, landfill leachate, and other non-potable liquids that contain PFAS are often sent to the municipal wastewater treatment facility for processing.
 Unfortunately, traditional municipal wastewater treatment does not remove PFAS.
-In fact, it can convert PFAS precursors into PFAS, further compounding a local contamination issue
+In fact, it can convert PFAS precursors into terminal PFAS, further compounding a local contamination issue

 Here are four types of incinerators that may be contributing to a municipal PFAS contamination problem:

-Looking for PFAS guidance you can share with a colleague?
+Need to level up your knowledge or looking for PFAS guidance you can share with a colleague?
 Download The Municipality’s Guide to PFAS Contamination and Testing for information on:

 We’re certified/accredited by NELAC, ISO, DOD, DOE, and in every state with a PFAS lab certification program.